EU election: Surge for Greens and euroskeptics, losses for centrist bloc | DW | 26.05.2019

-Provisional results have confirmed significant losses for the dominant conservative and center-left bloc, at the expense of the Greens, Liberals and euroskeptic parties.
+Provisional results have confirmed significant losses for the dominant conservative and center-left blocs, while the Greens, Liberals and euroskeptic parties made gains.
 Follow DW's live ticker for the latest updates.

 Millions of voters across the EU have cast their ballots on the final day of voting for the European Parliament elections, in a poll that will shape European politics for the next five years.